IanWold/PlanningPoker/README.md

 In future I'll be adding some of these settings to a Railway config file in the repo, eliminating the need for a couple of these steps.

+## Via Docker

+_This section TBD_.

+This is a .NET 8 app, and as such you should be able to [publish it as a dockerfile](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container?pivots=dotnet-8-0) with `dotnet publish`.
+I have yet to get this working.
+This would be a good first issue if you want to contribute by [adding documentation for this](https://github.com/IanWold/PlanningPoker/issues/25)!

+## Via Azure

+_This section TBD_.

+If you're hoping to contribute, this would be a good first issue to [add documentation for this](https://github.com/IanWold/PlanningPoker/issues/26)!
+Realistically, if you have an Azure subscription you should be able to click the Publish button in Visual Studio and send it up in a new App Service.

 # Developing

 The client is a Blazor WASM SPA, the server is ASP and they communicate exclusively over SignalR (websockets).
 The server uses Redis as a backplane for SignalR and to store active sessions - this allows the server to scale horizontally.